-Porn Star Did Everything Except Confirm She Had an Affair With Trump
+Porn Star Did Everything Except Confirm an Affair With Trump

-The porn star Stephanie Clifford, a.k.a Stormy Daniels, seemed to do everything with Jimmy Kimmel Tuesday night except confirm that she had an affair with Donald Trump – or that she had signed a confidentially agreement.
+The porn star Stephanie Clifford, a.k.a Stormy Daniels, seemed to do everything with Jimmy Kimmel Tuesday night except confirm that she had an affair with Donald Trump – or that she had signed a confidentiality agreement.

-The adult film actress stopped by Jimmy Kimmel Live! for a limited but hint-laden interview following President Trump’s first state of the union address as part of her publicity tour.
+The adult film actress stopped by Jimmy Kimmel Live! for a limited but hint-laden interview following President Trump’s first State of the Union address as part of her publicity tour.

 The interview aired weeks after the Wall Street Journal reported that Trump’s personal lawyer paid Daniels $130,000 to stop her from speaking publicly about an alleged sexual relationship that reportedly occurred while Trump was married to Melania in 2006.
 (Trump’s lawyer Michael D. Cohen has said Trump vehemently denies any relationship.)